 I have a friend who had a big van with some open space in it, and she taught her dog to perform all his behaviors in the van!
 How cool is that?

-You can also practice asking for your dog’s attention as part of her “getting out of the car” routine.
-Also even going out your front door.
+You can also practice asking for your dog’s attention as part of her “getting out of the car” routine and going out your front door.
 Both are common times for dogs to get excited and unreachable.
 (Hint: practice indoors, using doors into other indoor rooms, first.)

 Be generous with the reinforcement.
 You are gradually introducing competing reinforcers, so yours need to be good.

 When you do get to the park, set her up for success.
 Pick a time when most people are staying home.
 Go to an area where you can practice in a parking lot or on the pavement before you venture into more exciting areas.
 If you do mat training, bring the mat.
 Help your dog practice getting out of the car and straight onto the mat.
 Keep the first lessons short.

 Get the picture?
 Work up to it.
 Set your antecedents.

 High-value food is your friend when you are going to new places with your dog.
 But it’s important to note that food is not a cure-all.
 You can’t just skip to a distracting environment and count on liver brownies to save the day.
 You and your dog will still need to work up to it.
 And some days, for some dogs, in some situations, there just isn’t a high-enough value food.
 Dogs are animals.
 We don’t live in a perfect world.

 But It’s Her Walk!
 Why Should She Pay Attention Anyway?

 That’s right; it’s her walk.
-It may be important to you to offer your dog as much freedom as you can.
+It may be important to you to offer your dog as much freedom as you can; it is to me.
 You may want to give her time to acclimate and explore whenever you go somewhere new.
 But those goals are not incompatible with what I am describing here.
-My own teacher has encouraged me always to consider safety issues when training on the road.
-I don’t have to have my dog’s attention all the time–far from it.
-But I need to be able to ask for it and get it.
+My teacher has encouraged me always to consider safety issues when training on the road.
+I don’t have to have my dog’s attention all the time.
+But for safety’s sake, I need to be able to ask for it and get it.